jaivox/speech/jaivox/apps/spanish/README_spanish.txt

 We have modified the programs in spanish/es to create spanish/es_saved.
 In the following, assume you are working in the es_saved directory.

-Some further modifications of the files here is necessary because we need to use a different audio model for Spanish.
+Some further modifications of the files here are necessary because we need to use a different audio model for Spanish.

 We are using